Phoenix-Finance/Phoenix-Documentation/content/token/index.md

 | Burnt tokens                          | 30580313  | 6.12%      | Burnt        | Burnt before 2020-08-23 | -                                         |
 | Circulation                                                         | 13745786  | 2.75%      | Circulating | -                        | -                                         |

-*(The table above is the distribution on 2020-08-01.
-Please check the dashboard above for the latest distribution.)*
+*(The table above is the distribution on 2020-08-25.
+Please check the [FNX dashboard](https://www.finnexus.io/dashboard) for the latest distribution.)*

 ## Potential FNX Circulation in Three Years: